MicrosoftDocs/visualstudio-docs/docs/ide/step-1-create-a-project-and-add-a-table-to-your-form.md

 ---
-title: "Step 1: Create a Project and Add a Table to Your Form | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.technology:
+title: "Step 1: Create a project and add a table to your form | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.technology: